Hansmu/docker-tutorial/README.md

 With Docker it's easier to protect your apps.
 In the real world with physical machines and virtual machines they were often overexposed.
 In Docker you can keep them in a single host and only expose a single port.

+You can't rely on IP addresses inside of containers because things are dynamic.
+Forget IPs static IPs and using IPs for talking to containers is an anti-pattern.
+Do your best to avoid it.

+Docker DNS is a built-in DNS server in the docker daemon that containers use by default.
+The default implementation provides DNS routing using your container names.

+`docker container exec -it my_nginx ping new_nginx` - Pinging the other container just works out of the box.

+The bridge network does not have DNS functionality, so if you try to ping another container within the bridge network, then you won't find them.
+You can manually declare the connections within the bridge network using --link, but it's much easier to just create your own custom network.